News

 Major investments announced to accelerate research at the intersection of bioengineering and life sciences

-Notre Dame’s Bioengineering & Life Sciences Initiative has announced significant investments aimed at enhancing and growing biomedical research at the University.
-These include funding of four new cross-disciplinary faculty research teams and a milestone instrument acquisition that will …
+Notre Dame’s Bioengineering & Life Sciences Initiative has announced significant investments aimed at enhancing …

 Margaret Coad and Daniel-Montes Pinzon